medialab/gazouilloire/README.md

 ### - keywords
   Some advanced filters can be used in combination with the keywords, such as `-undesiredkeyword`, `filter:links`, `-filter:media`, `-filter:retweets`, etc. See [Twitter API's documentation](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators) for more details.

+  When adding a Twitter user as a keyword, such as "@medialab_ScPo", Gazouilloire will query specifically "from:medialab_Scpo OR to:medialab_ScPo OR @medialab_ScPo" so that all tweets mentionning the user will also be collected.

+  Using upper or lower case characters in keywords won't change anything.

   Avoid using accented characters (Twitter will automatically return both tweets with and without accents, for instance searching "heros" will find both tweets with "heros" and "héros").

+  Regarding hashtags, note that querying a word without the # character will return both tweets with the regular word and tweets with the hashtag.
+Adding a hashtag with the # characters inside keywords will only collect tweets with the hashtag.

   Note that there are three possibilities to filter further: